Self-determination: After the Cold War

 The Cold War began to wind down after Mikhail Gorbachev assumed power as Soviet General Secretary in March 1985.
 With the cooperation of the U.S. President Ronald Reagan, Gorbachev wound down the size of the Soviet Armed Forces and reduced nuclear arms in Europe, while liberalizing the Soviet economy.

 In the revolutions of 1989–90, the communist regimes of Soviet satellite states collapsed in rapid succession in Poland, Hungary, Czechoslovakia, East Germany, Bulgaria, Romania, and Mongolia.
-East and West Germany united, Czechoslovakia peacefully split into Czech Republic and Slovakia, while in the 1990s Yugoslavia began a violent break up into 6 states.
-Macedonia became an independent nation and broke off from Yugoslavia peacefully.
-Kosovo, which was previously an autonomous unit of Serbia declared independence in 2008, but has received less international recognition.
+East and West Germany united, Czechoslovakia peacefully split into Czech Republic and Slovakia, while in the 1990s, Yugoslavia began a violent breakup into six states.
+North Macedonia and Montenegro became independent nations and broke off from Yugoslavia peacefully.
+Kosovo, which was previously an autonomous unit of Serbia, declared independence in 2008, but has received less international recognition.

 In December 1991, Gorbachev resigned as president and the Soviet Union dissolved relatively peacefully into fifteen sovereign republics, all of which rejected Communism and most of which adopted democratic reforms and free-market economies.
-Inside those new republics, four major areas have claimed their own independence, but not received widespread international recognition.
+Inside those new republics, major areas have claimed their own independence, but not received widespread international recognition.

 After decades of civil war, Indonesia finally recognized the independence of East Timor in 2002.
 Likewise, decades of civil war in Sudan finally led to South Sudan becoming independent in 2011.

 In 1949, the Communist Party won the Chinese Civil War and established the People's Republic of China in Mainland China.
 The Kuomintang-led Republic of China government retreated to Taipei, its jurisdiction now limited to Taiwan and several outlying islands.
 Since then, the People's Republic of China has been involved in disputes with the ROC over issues of sovereignty and the political status of Taiwan.

 As noted, self-determination movements remain strong in some areas of the world.
-Some areas possess de facto independence, such as Taiwan, North Cyprus, Kosovo, and South Ossetia, but their independence is disputed by one or more major states.
+Some areas possess de facto independence, such as Taiwan, North Cyprus, Kosovo, Abkhazia, and South Ossetia, but their independence is disputed by one or more major states.
 Significant movements for self-determination also persist for locations that lack de facto independence, such as East Turkistan ("Xinjiang"), Kurdistan, Balochistan, Chechnya, and Palestine.

 Current issues

 Southern Sudanese expressed joy and jubilation on their day of independence, July 9, 2011, from Sudan.

-Since the early 1990s, the legitimatization of the principle of national self-determination has led to an increase in the number of conflicts within states, as sub-groups seek greater self-determination and full secession, and as their conflicts for leadership within groups and with other groups and with the dominant state become violent.
+Since the early 1990s, the legitimatization of the principle of national self-determination has led to an increase in the number of conflicts within states, as subgroups seek greater self-determination and full secession, and as their conflicts for leadership within groups and with other groups and with the dominant state become violent.
 The international reaction to these new movements has been uneven and often dictated more by politics than principle.
 The 2000 United Nations Millennium Declaration failed to deal with these new demands, mentioning only "the right to self-determination of peoples which remain under colonial domination and foreign occupation."

-In an issue of Macquarie University Law Journal Associate Professor Aleksandar Pavkovic and Senior Lecturer Peter Radan outlined current legal and political issues in self-determination.
+In an issue of Macquarie University Law Journal, Associate Professor Aleksandar Pavkovic and Senior Lecturer Peter Radan outlined current legal and political issues in self-determination.